makinacorpus/django_pyoidc/docs/how-to.rst

           "email": "admin@example.com"
         }

-Since we are familiar with OIDC tokens, we known that we want to check the ``groups`` claim, and look for a group named *admin*.
+Since we are familiar with OIDC tokens, we know that we want to check the ``groups`` claim, and look for a group named *admin*.
 If you are not familiar with the claims available in your tokens, print them !

 .. code-block:: python